tobydoig/AlexaSparkySkills/README.md

 My little boy often asks "is today a school day".
 Now he can ask Alexa.

 # Usage
+Since this is a custom skill you need to mention the intent (skill name) so it sounds a little clumsy.
+By calling the skill "Sparky" it sounds a little more natural.

-Alexa, ask Sparky is it a school day
+- Alexa, ask Sparky is it a school day
-Alexa, ask Sparky is it a school day tomorrow
+- Alexa, ask Sparky is it a school day tomorrow
-Alexa, ask Sparky is Friday a school day
+- Alexa, ask Sparky is Friday a school day

 # Installation
 Note that I didn't publish this on the skills marketplace.
 I only have this on my device via my amazon developer account.